 Great food and memorable service are likely the first factors you think make or break your dining experience, though atmosphere can play just as significant a role.

-Besides making beautiful Instagram posts, unique décor makes us want to linger longer, order dessert or another drink, return sooner.
-If you’re planning a meal out, try one of these Wichita restaurants with interesting interior features.
+Besides making beautiful Instagram posts, unique décor and ambience makes us want to linger longer, order dessert or another drink, and maybe even return sooner.
+If you’re planning a meal out, try one of these Wichita restaurants with interesting interior and exterior features.

 The colors and materials used on the interior of this popular lunch and dinner spot will transport you to a Parisian French bistro, and Georges even has a retractable glass door that opens the front of the restaurant to the sidewalk seating area.

 This blue-lit bar and grill is the go-to spot for gamers who want access to a plethora of electronic games and unique board games.
 An entire wall of pinball machines lights up the space inviting players back to their arcade days.
 Friends are often gathered at tables to play card games like Magic: The Gathering or sitting in oversized chairs around flat-screened TVs and game consoles.
 Headshots Bar & Grill visitors order pub-style food and game-themed specialty drinks at the same counter where they pay for game play.

 Stop in any of the three HomeGrown Wichita locations (Bradley Fair, Downtown, & West) and you’ll leave happy – thanks to the delicious locally-sourced menu and the upbeat interior that reminds you to “bee kind” and “cultivate kindness.”
 Keep your eyes open for some of the subtle bee details, and notice that even the tables are handmade in Wichita (out of butcher blocks).